High-power rocketry: Recovery

 In model rocketry, a parachute, streamer or other recovery device or method deploys at apogee, but high-power rockets may employ more complex recovery systems since altitudes can be much higher than their counterparts.
 In a high-power rocket, an altimeter or electronic timer may deploy a drogue parachute (which stabilizes the rocket in descent) or a controlled freefall (where the fore and aft sections are merely separated by a tether or umbilical cord, often made of tubular nylon).
 These recovery events can be brought about by small explosive charges (black powder or Pyrodex) or pressurized gasses (e.g., CO2).
 At an altitude predetermined by the hobbyist, an altimeter deploys a main parachute that slows the rocket to a safe recovery speed.
 The most common varieties of altimeter use accelerometers, barometric sensors or a combination of both.
+There are a ton of things to consider when choosing what Parachutes to use for recovery.
+Making sure that they are rugged enough for multiple uses, reliable, and are high quality.
+Rocketman Parachutes are one of the most reliable parachutes for High Powered Rocketry.
+In addition, most high-power rockets are dual deploy, where a smaller chute deploys first, to then slow it down to a decent rate of 75-90fps.
+When the main chute deploys, the typical decent rate should be 15-20fps targeted.